 final JFreeChart chart = ChartFactory.createXYLineChart(

-name, // chart title
+// chart title

 xName, // x axis label